markyzero/tail.select/README.md

 The master branch will always contain the latest Release, which you can download directly here as [.tar](https://github.com/pytesNET/tail.select/tarball/master) or as [.zip](https://github.com/pytesNET/tail.select/zipball/master) archive, or just visit the [Releases](https://github.com/pytesNET/tail.select/releases) Page on GitHub directly.
-You can also be cool and using NPM (or YARN):
+You can also be cool and using npm, Yarn or bower:

 ```markup
 npm install tail.select --save